arejaybee/pokemon_wearable/README.md

 Hatch your pokemon from an egg and watch it grow as you walk!
 Every 100 steps will level them up.

+---------Installation--------

+I recommend only side loading apps like this with android studio.
+For those who don't know how to use it I have include the .apk file, but I am not sure

+to sideload the watchface, and that is not the purpose of this project

 ------------ CREDITS -----------------

 None of the images used in this app belong to me.
 These sprites were ripped from Pokemon Rejuvenation (https://www.rebornevo.com/rejuvenation/)